 “Having elephant corridors means nothing if the same have highways, roads and railway tracks running through them.”— Ranjit Patnaik, wildlife expert

-The elephant who dies at railway crossings or in road accidents highlights how humans have encroached on the land meant for the wild.
-From farmers burning elephant calves and putting electric wires on their farmlands, a solution needs to be found to avert thse man/wild greed/nature clashes.
+The elephant that dies at railway crossings or in road accidents highlights how humans have encroached on the land meant for the wild.
+From farmers burning elephant calves and putting electric wires on their farmlands, a solution needs to be found to avert these man/wild greed/nature clashes.

 Let’s hope that the protagonists of countless stories of grand ma’…the patrons of Indian forests- the tigers and the elephants survive these harsh times.